AvitoMa/generic-test/README.md

 * Use whatever service discovery tool you want in order to register your services
 * Automate the provisioning of your stack while making your solution scalable
 * Automate the deployment of your services
 * Put in place a Pre and Post deployment process where we can be able to run tests
+* Use whatever monitoring tool you want in order to monitor your whole stack and use a configuration management to do so
 * For Database usage create a postgres Master / Slave cluster
 * Secure your solution by using SSL
 * Block the access to your solution to the follwing IPs in 3 different layers of network